angular/angular/aio/content/guide/docs-style-guide.md

 **Only one title (`<h1>`) per document!**

-Title text should be in "Title Case", which means that you use capital letters to start the first works and all _principal_.
+Title text should be in "Title Case", which means that you use capital letters to start the first words and all _principal_ words.
 Use lower case letters for _secondary words such as "in", "of", and "the".

 ```html
   # The Meat of the Matter